MrPrinceRawat/Quantum-Computering-Simulator/README.md

 ["H", s[1]],
 ["H", s[2]],
 ]

+# Run the circuit
-run(s, shots=10000, circuit=c)
+simple_qsim.run(s, shots=10000, circuit=c)
 ```

-4. Then run it using python
+2. Then run it using python
    `python3 main.py`
-5. You should see something like:
+3. You should see something like:

 ```
 8 Possible States